framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 - [**TinyPlanet**](https://github.com/Radegast-FFXIV/reshade-shaders/blob/master/Shaders/TinyPlanet.fx): Its purpose is to create a "tiny planet" image based on what's shown on screen.
 Useful if you don't know/want to do the proper work in Photoshop or similar post processing softwares.
 - [**Trails**](https://github.com/BlueSkyDefender/AstrayFX/blob/master/Shaders/Trails.fx): Similar brightness results to RealLongExposure with improved smoothness and depth effects.
 - [**qUINT_frametool**](https://github.com/martymcmodding/qUINT/blob/experimental/Shaders/qUINT_frametool.fx): If you want to hotsample with a background blur similar to the one "DirectionalDepthBlur" makes then this one does the job.
+- [**ZigZag**](https://github.com/Radegast-FFXIV/reshade-shaders/blob/master/Shaders/ZigZag.fx): It distorts the image around a point, useful for creating abstract shapes.
+And since it has an animation opinion, you can get some interesting results in combination with reallongexposure.

 ## Painty shaders
 - [**Oilify**](https://github.com/LordOfLunacy/Insane-Shaders/blob/master/Shaders/Oilify.fx): Applies a Kuwahara painty filter using an optimized method for extracting the image mean and variance separably.